engineyard/ey-docs/pages/environment-intro.md

   Learn how to create a new environment to deploy your instance(s).

 * ### [[Upgrade an environment|environment-upgrade]]
-  Learn how to upgrade an environment to the latest version of the AppCloud stack.
+  Learn how to upgrade an environment to the latest version of the Cloud stack.

 * ### [[Clone an environment|environment-clone]]
   Learn how to make a copy of an existing environment.